Overview

 After the CT scan

-After the scan the radiographers will take some measurements and make some small permanent marks on your skin.
+After the scan the radiographers will take some measurements and might put some small, permanent marks on your skin.
 This is to help position you correctly for your radiotherapy treatments.

 Travel fares and transport

 You might be able to claim back your fares to the hospital.
-You can ask at the radiotherapy reception if you’re eligible for this.
+You can ask if you're eligible for this at the radiotherapy reception.

 If you need help with hospital transport, contact the hospital transport team, phone: 020 7188 2888.
-The radiographers are not able to arrange this for you.
+The radiographers cannot arrange this for you.